Canada – An Attractive Destination for International Study

 Opportunities for International Students

-Canada has made several changes which have increased the options international students have when it comes to staying, studying and working in Canada.
+Canada has made several changes that have increased the options international students have when it comes to staying, studying, and working in Canada.
 These changes are making the country a new land of opportunity for students looking for another country to study in and indicate that there will only be more positive improvements in the near future.